Remains of missing Fort Bragg medic found; suspect arrested

 Nicholas Michael Holbert, 27, who had been interviewed a number of times by investigators after her disappearance, was taken into custody and will be charged with first-degree murder, according to Fayetteville Police Chief Harold Medlock.

-Holbert was at the scene with detectives when they found the remains not far from the bar where Holbert once worked and the lean-to type shelter where he lived, Medlock said.
+Holbert was at the scene with detectives when they found the remains not far from the bar where Bordeaux once worked and the lean-to type shelter where she lived, Medlock said.

 “With the help of a citizen, we were able to bring this case to a conclusion of locating (Private) Bordeaux,” Medlock told reporters.